 One of the most important festivals observed by Christians all over the world is Good Friday.
 It is a solemn day mourning the crucifixion of Jesus Christ and his death at Calvary.
 Good Friday is also known as Great Friday, Holy Friday or Black Friday, many Christians spend the day fasting as it is a day of mourning and penance.

 The story behind Good Friday

-According to Gospel, Christ was found guilty of proclaiming himself to be the King of Jews.
-He was arrested in the Garden of Gethsemane when one of his disciples, Judas Iscariot, betrayed him and guided the temple guards to Christ.
+According to Gospel, Jesus Christ was found guilty of proclaiming himself to be the King of Jews.
+This led to his arrest in the Garden of Gethsemane when one of his disciples, Judas Iscariot, betrayed him and guided the temple guards to Christ.

 It is said that the following morning, Jesus was brought to the Roman governor Pontius Pilate under charges of subverting the nation, opposing taxes to Caesar, and making himself a king.
 Pilate questioned him and told the assembly that there was no basis for sentencing.
 And on learning that he was from Galilee, Pilate referred the case to the ruler of Galilee, King Herod.
 When Herod again interrogated Jesus about the charges he received no answer.
 Herod sent Jesus back to Pilate.
 When neither of them found him guilty he presented the matter before the crowd and head priest.
 Ultimately resolving that Jesus be whipped and released.